-Configuring a NetBackup for Sybase application backup schedule
+Configuring an application backup schedule

 A database backup requires an application backup schedule.
 You cannot perform backups if this type of schedule is not included in the policy.
 The NetBackup for Sybase agent automatically creates this schedule and names it Default-Application-Backup.